Home » Jennifer Joyce Barton, 20: Was Last Seen Getting Into A Van In 1976

 - He was described as neat looking with short hair wearing a long sleeved button up shirt and dark casual pants

-Police spoke to friends and family members of Jennifer who stated that the young woman did make comments suggesting that she wanted to move to Southern California, but when they searched for her in Los Angeles and surrounding areas, they didn’t come up with any leads.
-Jennifer is considered an endangered missing person and foul play is suspected in her case.
+Police spoke to friends and family members of Jennifer, who stated that the young woman did make comments suggesting that she wanted to move to Southern California.
+Still, when they searched for her in Los Angeles and surrounding areas, they didn’t come up with any leads.
+Jennifer is considered an endangered missing person, and foul play is suspected in her case.

 Anyone with information is urged to contact the Austin Police Department at (512) 974-5210 or their local authorities.

 Please share this story about Jennifer Joyce Barton to spark the conversation about her missing person case.
 She is our sister, and her life matters.[via][via][via]

 Journalist.
 Activist.
 Storyteller. •OurBlackGirls.com •@OurBlackGirls on IG, Twitter, Facebook, TikTok, Spotify Podcasts, Apple Podcasts, & Anchor FM